gammu/gammu/docs/manual/gammu/index.rst

 .. option:: monitor [times]

-    Get phone status and writes continuously to standard output.
-Press :kbd:`Ctrl+C` to break this state.
+    Retrieves phone status and writes it continuously to standard output.
+Press :kbd:`Ctrl+C` to interrupt this command.

+    If no parameter is given, the program runs until interrupted, otherwise only given number of iterations is performed.

+    This command outputs almost all information Gammu supports:

+    * Number of contacts, calendar and todo entries, messages, calls, etc.
+    * Signal strength.
+    * Battery state.
+    * Currently used network.
+    * Notifications of incoming messages and calls.

 Phone settings commands